erincalhoun/fair-training-sop/docs/develop.md

 **Essential sections:**

 Identify core and optional sections, allowing trainers and trainees to prioritize learning based on needs and time constraints.
-## 3. Select an appropriate development platform
+## 3. Select a development platform
 ### Ideal features
 Ideally the platform should: